 The Oman International Art Fair held in March at the Oman Convention and Exhibition Centre was a massive affair bringing some of the world’s best artists under one roof.
 While established and emerging artists vie for attention both from patrons and sponsors, it was a collective win for the organisers and participants alike as they successfully demonstrated that art in the Sultanate is alive and flourishing.

-Of the hundreds of artists who brought along some of their best works, it was impossible to miss the art pieces showcased by talented Omani artist, art teacher and photographer Yousuf al Nahwi not only because of his technique and style but also because it’s in-your-face gargantuan.
+teacher and photographer Yousuf al Nahwi not only because of his technique and style but also because it’s in-your-face gargantuan.